Shipwrecked and stranded off the coast of Panama

 The elegant catamaran, by the name of Nacar 1, designed for 13 people set sail from the colonial city of Cartagena on a calm Sunday night.
 We were assured that boats would not be over crowded and that our company only worked with the most professional of captains.
 It did start off well.
 On the first day we enjoyed the freshest sashimi possible, relaxed on deck and settled into a good nights sleep.
 Shipwrecked and stranded off the coast of Panama

 03.00, I awoke to a thick thud and water hurtling through the overhead hatch.
 I was sure it was only high waves and wiped the unwanted seawater from my face.
 The ship was shuddering quite violently as I sat up.
 It looked as though the door in our claustrophobic box cabin had fallen to the floor.
 Startled and confused, I took a closer look.
-My stomach sank as I realised that that was actually the floor breaking away and rising.
+My stomach sank as I realised that it was actually the floor breaking away and rising.

 Then came the most fear inducing words, ‘Life Jackets, grab your life jackets.’